SubrataBauri/DevOps-Essentials/Thinkster/Docker-Fundamentals/5-Data-in-Images.md

 `ADD ./html.tar.gz /var/www/` => This will copy the tar file and extract it in the destination

-`ADD http://example.com/index.html /var/www/html/example.html` => THis will download file from remote url put in the destination
+`ADD http://example.com/index.html /var/www/html/example.html` => This will download file from remote url put in the destination

 ## Ignoring Files

 Create `.dockerignore` file to ignore files while COPY